-Bob Woodruff joined ABC News in 1996 and has covered major stories throughout the country and around the world for the network.
-He was named co-anchor of ABC's "World News Tonight" in December 2005.
-On January 29, 2006, while reporting on U.S. and Iraqi security forces, Mr. Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.
+— -- Bob Woodruff joined ABC News in 1996 and has covered major stories throughout the country and around the world for the network.
+He succeeded Peter Jennings as anchor of "ABC World News Tonight" in December 2005.
+On January 29, 2006, while reporting on U.S. and Iraqi security forces, Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.

-Before moving to New York in 2002, Mr. Woodruff worked out of ABC News' London Bureau.
-After the September 11 attacks, he was among the first Western reporters into Pakistan and was one of ABC’s lead foreign correspondents during the war in Afghanistan, reporting from Kabul and Kandahar on the fall of the Taliban.
-His overseas reporting of the fallout from September 11 was part of ABC News’ coverage recognized with the Alfred I. duPont Award and the George Foster Peabody Award, the two highest honors in broadcast journalism.
-He was also a part of the ABC News team recognized with an Alfred I. duPont award for live coverage of the death of Pope John Paul II and the election of Pope Benedict XVI.
+After the Sept.
+11 attacks, he was among the first Western reporters into Pakistan and was one of ABC’s lead foreign correspondents during the war in Afghanistan, reporting from Kabul and Kandahar on the fall of the Taliban.
+His overseas reporting of the fallout from 9/11 was part of ABC News’ coverage recognized with the Alfred I. duPont Award and the George Foster Peabody Award, the two highest honors in broadcast journalism.
+He was also a part of the ABC News team recognized with a duPont Award for live coverage of the death of Pope John Paul II and the election of Pope Benedict XVI.
 For his extensive coverage of traumatic brain injuries, he was honored with another George Foster Peabody Award.
 He has garnered six Emmy®Awards, his most recent resulting from his reports about the brutal treatment of the Rohingya ethnic group by the government of Myanmar.

 Before becoming a journalist, Woodruff was an attorney.
 While teaching law in Beijing in 1989, he was hired by CBS News to work as a translator during the Tiananmen Square uprising.
 A short time later, he changed careers.
 As ABC's Justice Department correspondent in Washington in the late 1990s, he covered the office of Attorney General Janet Reno, the FBI and ATF.